Every Investor’s Burning Question

 The whims and preferences of renters often change, and residents are more educated than ever; qualified renters won’t be willing to pay more than what the market dictates.

 Property Location and Pricing

-If you have a single-family home in a neighborhood with a good school system, you’re going to be able to charge a lot more than you could if your property was in a less desirable zip code without access to good schools, commuter routes, shopping, and recreation.
+If you have a single-family home in a neighborhood with a good school system, you’ll be able to charge a lot more than if your property was in a less desirable zip code without access to good schools, commuter routes, shopping, and recreation.

 Size and Condition of the Property

 However, a condo or loft space downtown doesn’t need the three bedrooms in order to bring in top dollar rents.
 In that case, amenities will make more of a difference.

 Property condition is actually a factor that you can control; when you allow your property to look worn out and run down, you’re losing rent money.

 When considering the condition of your property, an important question to ask yourself is, “Would I live here?”